ronak132/ronak132.github.io/index.md

-### Support or Contact
+### Contact

 I can be reached at ronakchaudhary1321993@gmail.com.
-I usually reply within an hour unless ofcourse I am sleeping.
+I usually reply within an hour unless, ofcourse, I am sleeping.